+Figure 2: Overview of the NETS Outage Planning Process from Week 8 to Week 34.

-In each calendar year:(a) By the end of week 8
+In each calendar year:

+By the end of week 8

+Where the items i, ii and iii below may affect the performance of the Total System (which includes, but not limited to, outages of User System Apparatus at Grid Supply Points) each Network Operator shall provide to The Company:

-Each Network Operator will notify The Company in writing of details of proposed outages in Years 2-5 ahead in its User System which may affect the performance of the Total System (which includes but is not limited to outages of User System Apparatus at Grid Supply Points and outages which constrain the output of Power Generating Modules (including DC Connected Power Park Modules) and/or Synchronous Generating Units and/or Power Park Modules Embedded within that User System) and outages of its Plant and Apparatus that may affect the ability to activate and / or operate a Distributed Restoration Zone Plan.
+all proposed outages in Years 2-5 in its User System which may affect the performance of the Total System (which includes but is not limited to outages of User System Apparatus at Grid Supply Points and outages which constrain the output of Power Generating Modules (including DC Connected Power Park Modules) and/or Synchronous Generating Units and/or Power Park Modules Embedded within that User System);

-Each Network Operator will notify The Company in writing of details of proposed outages in Years 2- 5 ahead in its User System which may affect the declared values of Maximum Export Capacity and/or Maximum Import Capacity for each Interface Point within its User System together with the Network Operator’s revised best estimate of the Maximum Export Capacity and/or Maximum Import Capacity during such outages.
-Network Operators will also notify The Company of any automatic and/or manual post fault actions that it intends to utilise or plans to utilise during such outages.
+in relation to Offshore Transmission Systems all proposed outages in Years 2- 5 in its User System which may affect the declared values of Maximum Export Capacity and/or Maximum Import Capacity for each Interface Point together with the Network Operator’s revised best estimate of the Maximum Export Capacity and/or Maximum Import Capacity during such outages and any automatic and/or manual post fault actions that it intends to use or plans to use during such outages;

+any outages of its Apparatus that may affect the ability to activate and/or operate a Distributed Restoration Zone Plan;

-(b) By the end of week 13
+By the end of week 13

-Each Generator will inform The Company in writing of proposed outages in Years 2 - 5 ahead of Generator owned Apparatus (eg. busbar selectors) other than Power Generating Modules (including DC Connected Power Park Modules) and/or Synchronous Generating Units, and/or Power Park Modules, at each Grid Entry Point.
+Each Generator shall inform The Company of proposed outages of Generator-owned Apparatus (e.g., substation Apparatus not generating Plant) in Years 2 -5, at each Grid Entry Point;

-The Company will provide to each Network Operator and to each Generator and each Interconnector Owner, a copy of the information given to The Company under paragraph (a) above (other than the information given by that Network Operator).
-In relation to a Network Operator, the data must only be used by that User in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere.
+The Company shall provide each Network Operator, Generator, and Interconnector Owner a copy of the information given to The Company under paragraph a) above (other than the information given by that Network Operator).
+In relation to a Network Operator, the data must only be used by that User in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere;

-(c) By the end of week 28
+By the end of week 28

-The Company will provide each Network Operator in writing with details of proposed outages in Years 2-5 ahead which may, in The Company’s reasonable judgement, affect the performance of that Network Operator’s User System.
+The Company shall provide each Network Operator with details of proposed outages in Years 2 - 5 which may affect the performance of that Network Operator’s User System;

-(d) By the end of week 30
+By the end of week 30

-Where The Company or a Network Operator is unhappy with the proposed outages notified to it under (a), (b) or (c) above, as the case may be, equivalent provisions to those set out in OC2.4.1.2.1 (d) will apply.
+Where The Company or a Network Operator has concerns with the proposed outages notified to it under (a), (b) or (c) above, the affected party should discuss their concerns with the notifying party; in this event the provisions set out in OC2.3.1.2.6 (c) and (d) shall apply;

-(e) By the end of week 34
+By the end of week 34